george-norton/headphones-toolbox/README.md

 ## Current development status

 The application is currently in Alpha status.
-It is not feature complete, but it does implement quite a bit of useful stuff.
+But I have now implemented the majority of the functionality I planned for the first release, so we are close to a first beta release.

 Missing functionality:
 - Not many errors are reported to the user.
-- Does not report device information to the user (version numbers etc..)
-- Does not validate the firmware version (should reject devices with newer than expected firmware)

 Implemented functionality:
 - Device discovery.